Haines Falls station: Ulster and Delaware Railroad

 The station, located at branch MP 18.4, wasn't changed during the period that pre-fabricated stations being erected in between the years of 1900 and 1901.
 However, the station was causing problems; as passenger trains grew the early 1910s, the State of New York was sending complaints that the station was too small for the town it was serving.
 In 1913, U&D finally gave in and tore the old station down, making way for a new one, a few hundred feet away.

 This new station, branch MP 18.5, looked like the Tannersville station, but it didn't have the portico sticking out of the back.
 It was a full season passenger station until the New York Central purchased the U&D in 1932.
 This was when it became a summer-only station, with it being a flagstop in the other seasons.
 If a passenger were to get picked up at the station in another season, the business and income would be handled by the station agent at Tannersville.

 But when the NYC was granted permission by the ICC to abandon the branches in 1939, and to scrap it in 1940, the station was abandoned.
-However, it was recently restored to perfect condition and painted blue.
 It is, at present, the headquarters of the Mountain Top Historical Society, and one of only two surviving U&D branch stations.

 In 2012, the Ulster & Delaware Railroad Historical Society donated 132 feet of 105lb rail to the Mountain Top Historical Society so that a display track could be built on the former railroad right-of-way besides the station.

 It was listed on the National Register of Historic Places in 1996 as the Ulster and Delaware Railroad Station.

+Kaaterskill Rail Trail

-The area is currently under development as a hiking track called the Kaaterskill Rail Trail.
-The first phase is a 1.5 mile section between the Mountain Top Historical Society property and DEC land at the end of Laurel House Road.
-Eventually there will be a link from Haines Falls to the North and South Lake Campground offering multiple views of Kaaterskill Falls.
+In 2013, a hiking track called the Kaaterskill Rail Trail was completed.
+The first phase was a 1.5 mile section between the Mountain Top Historical Society property and DEC land at the end of Laurel House Road.
+In 2016, further improvements were completed allowing visitors to travel from Haines Falls Station to the North/ South Lake Campground via the Rail Trail and the Escarpment Trail, with multiple views of Kaaterskill Falls accessible to the public.
+These upgrades also sought to improve safety at the falls, as a number of falling deaths have occurred in recent years.